lkorth/ez-loaders/README.md

 ===============================================

 EzLoaders borrows heavily from [these posts written by Alex Lockwood](http://www.androiddesignpatterns.com/2012/07/loaders-and-loadermanager-background.html)
-If you are not familer with Loaders please read the [four posts Alex has written on them](http://www.androiddesignpatterns.com/2012/07/loaders-and-loadermanager-background.html)
+If you are not familiar with Loaders please read the [four posts Alex has written on them](http://www.androiddesignpatterns.com/2012/07/loaders-and-loadermanager-background.html)

 Support
 -------
-EzLoaders is compatable with Android 1.6-4.1 thanks to the Android Compatibility Library.
+EzLoaders is compatible with Android 1.6 - 4.1 thanks to the Android Compatibility Library.

 Usage